Tarzan (1999 film): Video games

 Five Tarzan video games have been released on various platforms.
 Tarzan's home is also featured as a playable world, "Deep Jungle", in the 2002 game Kingdom Hearts, and in the 2013 HD remaster Kingdom Hearts HD 1.5 Remix, in which Goldwyn and Blessed were the only actors from the film to reprise their roles, while Jane was voiced by Naia Kelly and Audrey Wasilewski reprised her role as Terk from the 1999 video game based on the film; Kerchak and Kala appeared, but were silent, while Tantor and Professor Porter were absent.
 The world was originally meant to return in Kingdom Hearts: Chain of Memories, but ultimately did not appear and has not appeared in any subsequent Kingdom Hearts games.

 Legal issues

-Edgar Rice Burroughs, Inc. holds the rights of Tarzan as the use of these characters are since limited.
+Edgar Rice Burroughs, Inc. owns the rights of Tarzan and the use of these characters are hence limited.
 During the production of House of Mouse episodes, crew members, Bobs Gannaway and Tony Craig, were forbidden to use these characters in the show, alongside restricting the use of other characters by different owners except only allowing original characters from the Disney canon.
 Also regarding Burroughs' ownership, the characters are omitted from Disney Emoji Blitz (app run by Jam City).
 The Tarzan's Treehouse attraction in the 2011 video game Kinect: Disneyland Adventures was also omitted due to licensing issues.